ChrisTimperley/Wallace.jl/tutorials/max_ones.md

 GA to solve our problem.

-> **Tip:** If you're running Wallace through the Julia REPL, try using *shell mode* by typing ";" to access command-line text editors such as `vim` and `nano` without leaving the REPL.
+> **Tip:** If you're running Wallace through the Julia REPL, try using *shell mode* by typing ";" into the console; this will allow your to access command-line text editors such as `vim` and `nano` from within the REPL session.

 #### Specifying the components of our algorithm.